The Hyundai Genesis Coupe is two-door sports car that shares its rear-wheel-drive platform with the refined Genesis luxury sedan.

 The Genesis is offered in three trim levels: Base, R-Spec and Ultimate.

-Base models come generously equipped with heated door mirrors, halogen headlights, LED daytime running lights, solar control glass, 18-inch alloy wheels, a temporary spare tire, black cloth upholstery, a cabin air filter, a six-speaker stereo system with SiriusXM Satellite radio, Bluetooth connectivity, power windows and locks, cruise control and an auto-dimming rear-view mirror.
+Base models come generously equipped with heated door mirrors, halogen headlights, LED daytime running lights, solar control glass, 18-inch alloy wheels, a temporary spare tire, black cloth upholstery, a cabin air filter, a six-speaker stereo system with SiriusXM Satellite radio with a six-inch color display, Bluetooth connectivity, power windows and locks, cruise control and an auto-dimming rear-view mirror.

 R-Spec models add Brembo brake calipers and upgraded discs, black cloth upholstery with leather inserts, automatic A/C, a proximity key with a push-button ignition, 19-inch alloy wheels and a multi-function display.